 Community Development Fund

 The Phoenix IDA Board of Directors established the Community Development Fund to make investments in community programs and projects that benefit and support the city of Phoenix and its residents.
-Through this Fund, the Phoenix IDA has invested nearly $3 million during the past three years (June 2012-November 2016), primarily from proceeds of non-Arizona bond transactions, to dozens of Phoenix nonprofit organizations.
+Through this Fund, the Phoenix IDA has invested millions of dollars, primarily from proceeds of non-Arizona bond transactions, to Phoenix nonprofit organizations.